fglmtt/admin/lectures/12-security.md

 A network port scanner is a tool designed to probe a target system to identify which network ports are open, closed, or filtered

-Since most network services are associated with well known port numbers, this information tells you quite a lot about the software a machine is running
+Since most network services are associated with well-known port numbers, this information tells you quite a lot about the software a machine is running

 [Nmap](https://nmap.org/) is a network port scanner.
 Nmap also provides a [publicly available host](scanme.nmap.org) for safe scanning practice.
 Do not run Nmap on someone else's network without permission from one of that network's administrators